ropensci/medrxivr/rOpenSci_response.md

   I have also taken your advice and converted the two vignettes covering advanced topics to articles, and signposted to them in the final introductory vignette.

 * **ml10: I recommend walking through the steps listed by   [`use_release_issue()`](https://usethis.r-lib.org/reference/use_release_issue.html) or [`devtools::release()`](https://devtools.r-lib.org/reference/release.html).
 Even if you don't submit to CRAN, walking through the process can help you find details to improve.**
-  As a result of this, the following changes were made:
+  As a result of this process, the following changes were made:
   - `xml2` was removed from the `DESCRIPTION` as it is now longer needed now that the package does not perform any web-scraping.
   - Titles of some of the functions were edited to be more comprehensive, so that the `pkgdown` function list is more useful.
   - README.html was removed from the top level directory.